The Good Sponsor Roundtable

 When participants write a short essay in which they reflect on their learning process during the roundtable, they will receive a certificate from AMS.
 The Good Sponsor Roundtable is part of a series roundtables in the field of Information Systems Management at Antwerp Management School.
 CHAOS University System is an initiative of The Standish Group International, Inc. and the Antwerp Management School.
 Working together these institutions are creating a network of professors and students to advance the study of software project performance and capability in the field of IT governance and management.

 Dates and location

 Investments in improving the skills of the project owner or sponsor will have exponentially return versus other project improvement activities that show only minor to marginally improvement.
-The fee for participating in the Good Sponsor Roundtable is $2,750.
-The fee includes all educational material including an, slides, exercises, sample questions, and lunches.
-The fee also includes a mentor starting kit for 10 owners.
-The kit includes 10 copies of The Good Sponsor book, the Executive Sponsor Research Report, 10 skills assessments and benchmark reports.
+The fee for participating in the Good Sponsor Roundtable is $3.500 (including optional certificate).
+The fee includes all educational material including an, slides, exercises, sample questons, lunchs and dinner.
+The fee also includes one copy of The Good Sponsor book, the Executive Sponsor Research Report, and a skills assessments and benchmark report.
 Please note the roundtable sessions will be in English.